CrossingsCon/crossingscon.org/_static/location/getting-to-the-con.md

         (as of early August 2025) is $2.50.
       </li>
       <li>
-        Get off at the 19th St. station.
+        Get off at the 19th St. Station.
 (This is the second stop after 30th St.)
       </li>
       <svg height="45" viewBox="0 0 400 45" xmlns="http://www.w3.org/2000/svg" aria-hidden="true">